 A study of many of the sharpest contemporary thinkers who have been opposed to democracy or pessimistic about its prospects.
 This course examines some of these thinkers and then takes up the work of other prominent contemporaries who have sought to defend democracy.
 (Also listed as PLSI 3463).
 (Offered every other year).

 GRST-3435 Global City Berlin

 An examination of the political tensions surrounding increased immigration to and diversity in Berlin and Germany during the past and the present.
+(Also listed as PLSI 3435.)
 (Offered every other year.)